nateonmission/Python_Data_Processing/README.md

 # Billboard Hot 100 DB Query App

-This basic Python app takes a CSV file of the past 30 years of the Billboard Hot 100 and parses and saves it into a SQLite DB.
+This basic Python app takes a CSV file of the past 60 years of the Billboard Hot 100 and parses and saves it into a SQLite DB.
 It, then, provide several options for generating query-based reports based on that data.

 ## Requirements
-Matplotlib
+* Matplotlib
+* Pandas

 ## Instuctions